 With the growth of LED and the new technological advancements the displays now provide, LED solutions are both attractive and affordable.

-At the same time, LCD has a much more sharp image, so most companies use this for their high quality images and videos.
+At the same time, LCD has a much sharper image, so most companies use this to display their high-quality images and videos.

-Both options offer pricing that offers savings in the long run.
-Having said that, going with the most affordable option may not always be the best option.
+Both options are available at price points that offer savings in the long run.
+Having said that, going with the most affordable option may not always be the best idea.

-Lighting is a huge factor, and you must take this into consideration, whether or not you are installing indoors our outdoors.
+Lighting is a huge factor, and you must take this into consideration whether you’re installing indoors or outdoors.
 Does the weather in your area play a role?
-If so, considerations like placement or different LCD options need to be considered.
+If so, elements like placement or different LCD options need to be evaluated.